Embark on an African adventure like never before as we unveil the top 7 best…

-The Shoebill facts-The term of Shoebill serves as the most frequently used of the common names for a stork-like bird, renowned for its size.
+The Shoebill facts: The term of Shoebill serves as the most frequently used of the common names for a stork-like bird, renowned for its size.
 It also has alternate names by which it’s known, though.
-These include the whalehead, whale-headed stork, and shoe-billed stork.
-The shoebill looks mean and a little prehistoric compared to other species in the same family.
-If you have only seen pictures of it, it might look a little unreal but there is a healthy number of shoebills in Uganda that you can meet during Uganda safaris.
+These include the whale head, whale-headed stork, and shoe-billed stork.
+In this article , we are going to talk about The Shoebill facts .
+It might look a little unreal but there is a healthy number of shoebills in Uganda that you can meet during Uganda safaris.

 The Shoebill has a somewhat limited range of habitation.
 That’s due to the fact that it only appears to live in a small portion of one continent.
 Evidence indicates it once had a greater range, though.
 It tends to inhabit around freshwater swamps, wetlands and marshlands.

 The Shoebill is endemic to East and Central African, countries of Uganda, DRC, Kenya, Botswana, Tanzania, Ethiopia, Zambia and South Sudan.
-Here is a Habitat Map showing all the countries which are known to have shoebill.
 In Uganda, you can see these rare birds in Mabamba swamp, Lake Mburo National Park, Zziwa Rhino Sanctuary, and Murchison Falls National Park.

 Shoebill Physical Description

 Unlike other bird species, shoebill is a tall bird.
 Its great physical size, though, easily ranks as one of these distinguishing traits.
 That’s because it’s a tall bird, to put it mildly.
 That’s due to the fact that mature adults stand an average of 43 – 55 in (110 – 140 cm) in height.
 Exceptional specimens reach 60 in (152 cm).